In the News

 Previous recordings of Lunch Talks:

 Climate + Change in the Hindu Kush Himalaya (HKH): Developing resilience-building solutions at the intersection of environment and development.
-30 April 2018
+30 April 2018 Can cities be climate neutral engines of growth?

 Dr. David Molden, Director General of International Centre for Integrated Mountain Development (ICIMOD), shares the story of how climate change affects HKH and downstream regions, and strategies to adapt and build resilience at community, country and regional levels.
 In order to achieve transformative change in the region, supportive policies, knowledge-based investments, innovations and regional cooperation should be required.